SENSES-Lab-Sapienza/ns3-woss-docker/README.md

     [`./build-debug.sh`][latest-debug] or [`./build-optimized.sh`][latest-optimized] respectively

-    The aforementioned utility scripts are placed in the directory `/home` of a container's filesystem (for `r2` and ns-3.37+ images).
+    The aforementioned utility scripts are placed in the directory `/home` of a container's filesystem (for `r2` and later images).

     _Previous images stored them in directory_&nbsp; `/home/ns-allinone-3.xx/ns-3.xx/` _within a container's filesystem (replacing_&nbsp; `xx` _with your installed version of ns-3)._

-2. Starting from ns-3.37+ images, as well as any new revision of previous ones, a utility script in the form of a [Makefile][latest-makefile] is provided.
+2. Starting from `r2` images a utility script in the form of a [Makefile][latest-makefile] is provided.

     Similarly to [build scripts][latest-build], this utility Makefile is placed in the directory `/home` of a container's filesystem.

-    _Previous revisions of images (apart from ns-3.37+) had no availability of such utility._
+    _Previous revisions of images had no availability of such utility._

     This script allows for easy decoupling of development directory from ns-3's source directory.
     Indeed, it is possible to keep novel modules and program driver scripts outside `src` (or `contrib`) and `scratch` directories of the ns-3 installation directory during development, and only copying them afterwards.